Honeydew Honey - More Than The Spectacular Work of Bees

 Now a New Zealand's premium export item, honeydew honey is highly prized in Europe but still relatively unknown in Asia.
 However it is believed that with the increasing number of clinical studies in the recent years, this honey could one day be the next hot health food with a prominent standing just like Manuka honey.

 How Does It Taste?

 I've got honeydew honey sourced from the black beech forests that stretch along the Southern Alps of the South Island, New Zealand.
-As described in the literature I came across, this honey is delicious.
-Full-bodied and silky smooth, this amber color honey has an incrediby distinct and intense aroma of the woods, a malty, earthy flavor and obvious tangy notes.
+As described in the literature I came across, this amber color honey is delicious.
+Full-bodied and silky smooth, it has an incrediby distinct and intense aroma of the woods, a malty, earthy flavor and obvious tangy notes.
 (And in case you are wondering, there isn't the slightlest hint of honeydew fruit scent.)
-It pairs perfect with cheeses and is an ideal drizzle for salads, desserts and Greek yoghurts.
+Honeydew honey pairs perfect with cheeses and is an ideal drizzle for salads, desserts and Greek yoghurts.
 A fabulous honey which I can't wait to share with my guests and one which every honey enthusiast must try!

 Extraordinary Health Benefits

 This honey contains a higher antioxidant, antibacterial activity level, mineral content and greater nutritional and therapeutic benefits than most regular flower honey.

 "Honeydew honey has a higher amino acid composition and disease-fighting antioxidant capacity." ~ Journal of Agricultural and Food Chemistry 2007.

 "Honeydew honey contains higher phenolic content responsible for the anti-bacterial activity compared to the other honeys." ~ Agriculture and Life Sciences Division at Lincoln University, New Zealand 2006